 Trained, knowledgeable staff work with our clients to help them achieve their personal and professional goals.
 Volunteer and supported employment opportunities will be offered, for those interested in giving back to the community or finding a job.
 Build your confidence through participating in mock interviews and training sessions, get help with job applications, or search for employment opportunities in our Career Center.
 Our supported employment services are designed to assist people with disabilities in finding meaningful employment, building job skills, and fostering independence.

 Our Mississippi Avenue Base is equipped with a full kitchen, so clients can prepare meals and snacks.
 Cooking classes will be offered several times a month, with a special focus on healthy, affordable recipes that are easy to prepare.
 Science, math and reading skills will be put to the test in real-life situations, as clients learn to prepare delicious, nutritious treats from scratch.
 Kitchen basics like safety, hygiene, proper food handling instructions, doubling a recipe, following directions, and measuring ingredients will be practiced in an informal, hands-on environment.
-Our staff will team with the Program Director to ensure that clients have all the help they need to learn to create healthy, delicious meals on a budget.
+Our staff will team with the Program Coordinator to ensure that clients have all the help they need to learn to create healthy, delicious meals on a budget.
 Each class will be followed by a group meal, including a tasting panel and discussions on various related topics.
 Soup’s on!